acomia/tab-navigations/README.md

 ## Features

-- **Main Tab Template:** Offers a solid foundation with a basic structure.
+- **Main Tab Template:** Offers a basic structure, with screen navigation and a tab bar icons.
-- **Tab Navigation with Icons:** Enhances tab recognition and user experience with clear icons.
+- **Custom Tab Template:** Offers a custom tab bar to maximize flexibility of appearance and behavior.
-- **Tab Navigation with Animation:** Creates a smooth and dynamic feel with animated tab transitions.
+- **Animated Tab:** Creates a smooth and dynamic feel with animated tab transitions.

 ## Running the app locally